 The following documents, in whole or part, are normatively referenced in this IECEx Operational Document and are indispensable for its application.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.
 At the time of publication, the editions indicated were valid.
 The IECEx Management Committee shall decide the timetable for the introduction of revised editions of the publications.

-ISO 9001:2008, Quality Management System
+ISO 90012015, Quality Management Systems Requirements

 ISO / IEC 17024, Conformity assessment -- General requirements for bodies operating certification of persons